 DIY home maintenance: The other heavy lifting you might do around the house, DIY work often has you moving into different positions that you might during the course of a normal day.
 Moving through different positions is great for maintaining flexibility and joint health, and can keep posture good and pain at bay.

 If you have an office job, you know how challenging it can be to maintain any amount of movement.
 Haven’t we all looked up from email to realize that we haven’t moved in three hours?

 Fidgeting: The subconscious movement that your parents might have scolded you for actually burns calories.
-It will not amount to much extra, but it does count.
+While it will not amount to much extra, it does count.